-Environmental engineers help identify and develop solutions to environmental problems in order to protect the population from harm or enhance people’s quality of life.
-An environmental engineer may assist with a project aimed at improving a recycling process in a nearby municipality, or may work with an organization to monitor levels of air pollution and take necessary action.
+Environmental engineers help identify and develop solutions to environmental problems to protect the population from harm or enhance people’s quality of life.
+For example, an environmental engineer may assist with a project to improve a recycling process in a nearby municipality or work with an organization to monitor levels of air pollution and take necessary action.

-Those interested in environmental engineering might consider how to create sustainable buildings, or how contaminated waste sites are cleaned up.
-To pursue this profession, prospective environmental engineers will need to complete a bachelor’s degree in environmental, civil, mechanical, or chemical engineering.
-In addition, because environmental engineers often work in teams to complete large-scale processes or projects, they must have an ability to work well with others.
+Those interested in environmental engineering might consider how to create sustainable buildings or how contaminated waste sites are cleaned up.
+To pursue this profession, prospective environmental engineers must complete a bachelor’s degree in environmental, civil, mechanical, or chemical engineering.
+In addition, because environmental engineers often work in teams to complete large-scale processes or projects, they must have the ability to work well with others.

 According to the Bureau of Labor Statistics (BLS), environmental engineers consider the earth’s natural resources while applying physical, biological, and chemical principles to address local, regional, and global environmental issues.
 Depending on their specialization, environmental engineers may work on any of the following projects throughout their careers:

 This is only a small sample of the work available to an environmental engineer.
 Engineers in this industry may expect to work on any project aimed at protecting the environment and developing ways to make life better for the global community.

 Like many other engineering fields, environmental engineering includes a variety of specializations, which are described in detail below.
 Anyone interested in a career in environmental engineering will benefit from exploring the full range of options available in this dynamic field: